ETHZ-INS/stressTRAPreanalysis/README.md

 ## Assessment of Marrocco et al. 2019

 Here we re-analyse Marrocco et al. 2019 checking for early life stress (ELS) -dependent changes in the acute stress (AS) response.
-The results presented here are also largely reproduced using a [different quantification](salmonBased.Rmd) and using [DESeq2 instead of edgeR](DESeq2.Rmd).
-Although DESeq2 produced more hits, all analyses had similar results, and the core message of the original publication, namely that ELS substantially impacts the transcriptional acute stress response, could not be reproduced with either method.
+The results presented here are also largely reproduced using a [different quantification](codingTranscriptome.md) and using [DESeq2 instead of edgeR](DESeq2.md).
+Although DESeq2 produced a few more hits, all analyses had similar results, and the core message of the original publication, namely that ELS substantially impacts the transcriptional acute stress response, could not be reproduced with either method.

 ### Visualization of genes reported in the publication